 -

-When cakes are completely cool, use a spatula to frost.
-Sprinkle with remaining nuts.
+When cakes are completely cool, use a spatula to frost each layer and stack.
+Sprinkle remaining walnuts around the rim of the cake.

 MAY I PLEASE ASK A LITTLE FAVOR?